-The insights you gain will improve your relationships at work, home, and in your community.
+• The insights you get will improve your relationships at work, at home, and in the community.
 It will also show you how to make significant breakthroughs in your organization-by learning to engage and value people.

 Workshop Objectives

 Recognize that the way we treat each other at work-the little things we do-has a big impact.